spiral/docs/application/directories.md

 /vendor/                          | Composer vendor directory, aliased under "libraries" directory.
 **/webroot/**                     | Application public directory, application enterpoint (index.php) located here as any other public asset file.
 Aliased as "public" directory.

-> You can overwrite directories at moment of core initialization.
-If you wish to add more class "types" to your application be free to create directories and namespaces in "app/classes" as it marked as PSR4 root.

 > Spiral Framework bundle does not force any of default application namespaces except for http routing (see AppBootloader to change that), meaning you can construct your application way you want it.

 ## Accessing directory aliases